Being Too Guarded And Secretive - Having Problems With Self-Disclosure

 - Share something minor with someone you've just met, and who doesn't intimidate you at all.

 - Where it's appropriate to do so, share something you're a bit more uncomfortable disclosing, with someone non-intimidating you've recently met.

 - Share something minor about yourself with someone who is more intimidating to you.

 - Share some medium-level info with someone who intimidates you slightly.

 - If you want to, share a few bigger secrets with the people you're close to.

 If a particular secret is holding you back socially, consider getting it out in the open

 For example, if you're in college and your friendships have trouble getting off the ground because you're worried about people finding out you've never had a girlfriend, it may ultimately be easier to be straightforward about it.
 That doesn't mean you have to spill it to everyone right off the bat, but if the topic comes up you won't steer clear of it.
 Start by telling the friends you trust most, and then work up to people you know less well.
-The first time may feel awkward, but it's often mixed with a sense of relief and getting a weight off your chest.
+The first time may feel awkward, but it's often mixed with a sense of relief and getting a weight off your shoulders.

 Doing this takes away the power your secret has over you.
 You may still not like that fact that you haven't had a relationship, but at least you don't have the secondary hassle of trying to hide it.
 More pragmatically, if people know you're struggling they may be able to help.
 In this case, they may be able to give you advice and encouragement, or set you up with a friend who seems like your type.

 If your guardedness comes from a rough childhood it may help to see a counselor